Paddington (film series): Paddington 2 (2017)

-Paddington in Peru (TBA)
+Paddington in Peru (2024)

 In June 2016, StudioCanal CEO Didier Lupfer stated that the studio was committed to making a third Paddington film.
 In November 2017, David Heyman told Digital Spy that though the script for a third Paddington film had not developed, discussions about locations, ideas and scenes had already begun.
 In November 2018, Heyman noted that a third film was still likely to happen, but that Paul King would not be back to direct, though he would still be involved in a prominent creative capacity.
-In February 2021, Paddington 3 officially began development.
-At the 2021 Cannes Film Festival, StudioCanal announced that Paddington 3 would commence shooting in the second quarter of 2022.
-The films' previous director Paul King will not be directing the film as he is helming the film Wonka starring Timothée Chalamet.
-King is set to executive produce the film and has written a story alongside Simon Farnaby and Mark Burton with a screenplay by Burton, Jon Foster and James Lamont.
-On June 13, it was announced that the title of the film will be Paddington in Peru and will be directed by Dougal Wilson, with principal photography now set to begin in 2023 in London and Peru with some of the cast returning.
-In February 2023 Whishaw stated that he had yet to read a script and was unsure whether development was continuing.
+The films' previous director, Paul King would not be directing the film as he was directing the film Wonka.
+King was set to executive produce the film and had written a story alongside Simon Farnaby and Mark Burton with a screenplay by Burton, Jon Foster and James Lamont.

-But a few weeks later, Novel Entertainment announced that they had cancelled the film and replaced it with new ones based on the television series Horrid Henry.
+On 13 June 2022, it was announced that the title of the film would be Paddington in Peru and will be directed by Dougal Wilson, with principal photography now set to begin in 2023, with some of the cast returning.
+In February 2023, Whishaw stated that he had yet to read a script and was unsure whether development was continuing.